-IV.D.2.b) The program must demonstrate dissemination of scholarly activity within and external to the program by the following methods: Background and Intent: For the purposes of education, metrics of scholarly activity represent one of the surrogates for the program's effectiveness in the creation of an environment of inquiry that advances the fellows' scholarly approach to patient care.
-The Review Committee will evaluate the dissemination of scholarship for the program as a whole, not for individual faculty members, for a five-year interval, for both core and non-core faculty members, with the goal of assessing the effectiveness of the creation of such an environment.
-The ACGME recognizes that there may be differences in scholarship requirements between different specialties and between residencies and fellowships in the same specialty.
-IV.D.2.b).(1) faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer- reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; ^{(Outcome)‡} IV.D.2.b).(2) peer-reviewed publication.
-(Outcome) IV.D.3.
-Fellow Scholarly Activity IV.D.3.a) The curriculum must advance fellows' knowledge of the basic principles of evidence-based medicine and research, including how research is conducted, evaluated, explained to patients, and applied to patient care. ^(Core) IV.D.3.b) Fellows must participate in scholarly activity under the mentorship of program faculty members. ^(Core) IV.D.3.c) The sponsoring institution and program must allocate adequate educational resources to facilitate fellow involvement in scholarly activities. ^(Core) IV.D.3.d) Fellows should receive support to attend one regional, national, or international professional conference during the program. ^(Detail) V. Evalu ation V.A.
+IV.D.1.b).(1) The program must provide fellows with an environment that emphasizes the scholarly attributes of self-instruction, teaching, basic sciences, skilled clinical analysis, sound surgical judgment, and research creativity. ^(Core) IV.D.2.
+Faculty Scholarly Activity IV.D.2.a) Among their scholarly activity, programs must demonstrate accomplishments in at least three of the following domains: (Core) Research in basic science, education, translational science, patient care, or population health Peer-reviewed grants Quality improvement and/or patient safety initiatives Systematic reviews, meta-analyses, review articles, chapters in medical textbooks, or case reports Creation of curricula, evaluation tools, didactic educational activities, or electronic educational materials Contribution to professional committees, educational organizations, or editorial boards Innovations in education IV.D.2.b) The program must demonstrate dissemination of scholarly activity within and external to the program by the following methods: represent one of a environment of in The Review Com as a whole, not fo and non-core fact creation of such a differences in sch Intent: For the purposes of education, metrics of scholarly activity the surrogates for the program's effectiveness in the creation of an equiry that advances the fellows' scholarly approach to patient care. mittee will evaluate the dissemination of scholarship for the program or individual faculty members, for a five-year interval, for both core ulty members, with the goal of assessing the effectiveness of the an environment.
+The ACGME recognizes that there may be nolarship requirements between different specialties and between ellowships in the same specialty.
+IV.D.2.b).(1) faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer- reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; ^(Outcome) IV.D.2.b).(2) peer-reviewed publication.
+(Outcome)

+IV.D.3.
+Fellow Scholarly Activity

+IV.D.3.a) Fellows must demonstrate knowledge of design, implementation, and interpretation of clinical research studies.
+(Outcome)

+- V. Evaluation

+- V.A.
 Fellow Evaluation

-V.A.1.
+- V.A.1.
 Feedback and Evaluation